natelandau/dotfiles/README.md

 ```

+Note that if chezmoi hangs waiting for user input, you will need to kill the process (`killall chezmoi`) and run `apply` manually, because chezmoi locks the database.

 ## Managing Secrets

 Secrets are managed in [1Password](https://developer.1password.com/docs/cli/).
 1Password is not needed if Chezmoi is set to `use_secrets = false` in the `~/.config/chezmoi/chezmoi.toml` file.